CyberplatanoRD/WRO2025-FE-CyberPlatano/README.md

 ---

 ## Engineering Documentation
-This repository contains all files, codes, and designs used by **CyberPlátano RD** for the **Future Engineers category - WRO 2025 - Panama**.
+This repository contains all files, codes, and designs used by **CyberPlátano RD** for the **Future Engineers category - WRO 2025 - Panamá**.
 We document the development of our robot, from mechanical and electronic components to programming and simulation.

 ---
 ## Index